johnpyp/poketoy/README.md

 ### Server

 The server is a standard node + typescript project, and uses `ts-eager` to run the server in dev, and build's with normal `tsc` for prod.

-Currently no code is written for the server.

 1. `cd packages/server`
 2. `cp .env.example .env`